tum-pbs/Solver-in-the-Loop/README.md

 Running the targets one after another will generate training and test data, train a model, and apply it to the test cases.

-For now, the unsteady wake flow scenario in two dimensions (karman-2d/) is included in this repository.
+For now, the unsteady wake flow (karman-2d/) and forced advection-diffusion (burgers/) scenarios in two dimensions are included in this repository.
 (The others will follow later on.)

 **Unsteady Wake Flow in 2D**